muaz-urwa/Analyzing-Steering-Behvaiors-of-Human-Agents-using-Computer-Vision/readme.md

-# Experiment- Steering Behaviors Study using Computer Vision
+# Human Steering Behaviors Study using Computer Vision

-We wanted to ibserve if the steering behaviors described in [Paper](https://www.red3d.com/cwr/papers/1999/gdc99steer.pdf) are observed in urban settings.
+We wanted to observe if the steering behaviors described in [Paper](https://www.red3d.com/cwr/papers/1999/gdc99steer.pdf) are observed in urban settings.
 We collected video data from a few urban spaces around metro tech to observe the pedestrian mobility tracks in those spaces.
 We recorded short videos of public urban spaces which have a continuous stream of human traffic.
 <img src="data.jpg">